There’s a place where your grief is entirely welcome – and you won’t hear a single platitude.

 Let it tell you what it knows.

 Each day over the course of 30 days, you’ll receive an email with a writing prompt encouraging you to explore an aspect of your grief.
 The prompts aren’t like the typical “tell me about the funeral” prompts – they’re deeper, more complex, and designed to bring you to new and unusual vantage points.

-There’s a reason why hundreds of Writing Your Grief students stick together through their first course and through their years inside the ongoing community: writing your truth amidst a supportive, loving community is powerful.
+There’s a reason why Writing Your Grief students stick together through their first course and through their years inside the ongoing community: writing your truth amidst a supportive, loving community is powerful.
 It doesn’t fix anything, but it does shift it somehow.
 You’ll find your normal sense of isolation dropping away as you connect with others through your words.
 Grieving folks are different.
 The community you build lasts a lifetime, and it’s unlike the “outside” world.

 The Writing Your Grief 30 day e-course allows you to find support for things you never thought possible.

 This course gives you a way to engage with your heart and your grief on a daily basis, helping you listen for your own story within your pain.
 It’s not always easy.
 Grief hurts.
 You won’t find your grief suddenly resolved, but you will find the oddly comforting relief of being allowed to tell the truth.